pereman2/JavaFXClinic/README.md

 College project

-Xml file must be on /home/user directory in order to work
+ClinicDB.xml file must be on /home/user directory in order to work